-You would be well-versed with creating a modern and accessible website.
+You would be well-versed in creating a modern and accessible website.
 But, can you put that knowledge to email design?
-Well, not really; with the diversity of email clients and limited CSS support, there are some to-dos and dont’s when it comes to email design.
+Well, not really; with the diversity of email clients and limited CSS support, there are some to-dos and dont when it comes to email design.
 This article will guide you through some points to consider when making your own HTML to create an email so that it functions properly.

 Now, for clearing the air, we would say that the web design is not the same as an email design.
 Furthermore, W3C standards and/or CSS is not even relevant here.